Blepharoplasty can relieve the heaviness of excess upper and lower eyelid skin, while giving you a fresher, more youthful appearance

 There is always a risk of scarring after surgery but the eyelids actually heal particularly well when compared to other areas of the body, mainly because the skin is thinner.
 Any scarring will be barely visible, so this is not something you need to be worried about.
 The only time that some scarring can be seen is when the eyes are closed.

-In most instances, the results of blepharoplasty last at least 10 years, if not a lifetime.
+In most instances, the results of blepharoplasty (Eyelid Reduction) last at least 10 years, if not a lifetime.
 This is mainly because the eyelid surgery is designed to correct genetic factors that affect the eyelids, not general ageing.
 If anything, some patients just need to schedule a slight touch up years later in order to maintain the results of their surgery.

 • Have a question or want to schedule a consultation?